jgrindall/udacity_dsa_project3/problem6/explanation_6.md

 # Explanation

-This is a straightforward scan
+This is a straightforward scan, keeping track of the min and max.

 # Analysis